-On May 11, 2012 the shareholders of AGI approved a Share Award Incentive Plan [the "2012 SAIP"] which authorizes the Board to grant restricted Share Awards ["Restricted Awards"] and Performance Share Awards ["Performance Awards"] to persons who are officers, employees or consultants of the Company and its affiliates.
+On May 11, 2012 the shareholders of AGI approved a Share Award Incentive Plan [the "2012 SAIP"] which authorizes the Board to grant Restricted Share Awards ["Restricted Awards"] and Performance Share Awards ["Performance Awards"] to persons who are officers, employees or consultants of the Company and its affiliates.
 Share Awards may not be granted to Non-Management Directors.

 A total of 465,000 common shares are available for issuance under the 2012 SAIP.
 At the discretion of the Board, the 2012 SAIP provides for cumulative adjustments to the number of common shares to be issued pursuant to Share Awards on each date that dividends are paid on the common shares.
-The Company shall have the option of settling any amount payable in respect of a Share Award by common shares issued from the treasury of the Company or, with the consent of the grantee, cash in an amount equal to the fair market value of such common shares.
+The 2012 SAIP provides for accelerated vesting in the event of a change in control, retirement, death or termination without cause.

-Each Restricted Award will entitle the holder to be issued the number of the common shares designated in the Restricted Award with such common shares to be issued as to one-third on each of the third, fourth and fifth anniversary dates of the date of grant, or such earlier or later dates as determined by the Board of Directors in accordance with the 2012 SAIP.
+Each Restricted Award will entitle the holder to be issued the number of common shares designated in the Restricted Award with such common shares to be issued as to one-third on each of the third, fourth and fifth anniversary dates of the date of grant, subject to earlier vesting in certain events.
 The Company has an obligation to settle any amount payable in respect of a Restricted Award by common shares issued from treasury of the Company.

-Each Performance Award will entitle the holder to be issued as to one-third on each of the first, second and third anniversary dates of the date of grant, or such earlier or later dates, the number of common shares designated in the Performance Award multiplied by a Payout Multiplier.
+Each Performance Award requires the Company to deliver to the holder at the Company's discretion either the number of common shares designated in the Performance Award multiplied by a Payout Multiplier or the equivalent amount in cash after the third and prior to the fourth anniversary date of the grant.
 The Payout Multiplier is determined based on an assessment of the achievement of pre-defined measures in respect of the applicable period.
-The Payout Multiplier may not be less than 0% or more than 200%.
-The Company intends to settle the share award by common shares.
+The Payout Multiplier may not exceed 200%.

+The Company intends to settle the Share Award by common shares.